 After taking a deep dive into some of the best GPS apps for delivery drivers, you should have a clearer picture of what’s available.
+Expert couriers like FedEx have been planning routes with many of these features in mind.
 We put together this guide to help you make a sound decision when it comes to finding the right delivery app for your route planning needs.

 But be sure to do your own research as well.
 Every business has their own unique needs and use cases and only you and your team can determine what will be the best fit.
 Download some of your favorites from this list, set up trials and test them out.
 That is the best way to find the right fit.